-It’s especially important to know what’s working and what’s not before making rash and sometimes costly decisions.
+It’s especially important to know what’s working and what’s not, before making rash and sometimes costly decisions.

 Here’s the deal:

 It’s important that you and your team understand where your brand currently stands, before you rip the whole thing up and start again.
-And a lot of companies seem happy to gloss over this fundamental step.

 What is a Brand Audit?

-A Brand Audit is a process that helps you to understand the purpose behind your brand, where it stands currently and where you want to take it in the future.
+A brand audit is a process that helps you to understand the purpose behind your brand, where it stands currently and where you want to take it in the future.

-It’s helpful for companies to run a Brand Audit, as it helps them understand exactly where they are, compared to where they set out to be.
+It’s helpful for companies to run a brand audit, as it helps them understand exactly where they are, compared to where they set out to be.

 The first thing to do is collect together all of your brand documentation.

 This is not every piece of paperwork that’s ever been produced by your company.
 This is documentation, guidelines and items related to your brand and it’s identity.